FurrowSam/ai-case-study/README.md

 Skyline is centered in Commercial Real Estate Investment and Management.

-The introduction of data management and AI to allow for a more accurate and much quicker analysis of potentail property investments and provide in depth comparisons of similar real estate opportunities in a given market has been a hug innovation in the industry in recent years.
+The introduction of data management and AI to allow for a more accurate and much quicker analysis of potentail property investments and provide in depth comparisons of similar real estate opportunities in a given market has been a huge innovation in the industry in recent years.

 Skyline AI's top competitors include GeoPhy, Cherre, and Oaktree Capital Management.